 |Acer Aspire VX 15||New and Notable||N/A|

 Acer's Predator 17 X is a beastly VR-ready gaming laptop that offers top-notch performance for hundreds less than its competitors.
-For $2,800, you get a desktop-class Nvidia 980 GPU, 32GB of RAM, dual SSDs and an unlocked Intel Core i7 CPU with one-click overclocking.
+For $2,695, you get a desktop-class Nvidia 980 GPU, 32GB of RAM, a 512GB SSD and an unlocked Intel Core i7 CPU with one-click overclocking.
 The 17 X also comes with a pretty potent 4.1 speaker setup complete with a bottom-mounted subwoofer, a dazzling multicolor backlit keyboard and a sharp anti-glare full HD screen.

 The first Chromebook with a 6th generation Core i5 CPU impressed us with its snappy performance and its solid 8 hours and 33 minutes of battery life.
 The chassis is not only super sexy, but it's also so rugged that it can survive being dropped from four feet.
 Plus, it comes with some helpful tools for IT administrators such as TPM, SAML support, and remote configuration through the web-based Chrome Device Management panel.